openwdl/wdl/modules/SPEC.md

 The structural rules below are normative.

 1. Each file's relative path (computed per [Content Hashing](#content-hashing)) is treated as a sequence of `/`-separated components.
 The path must contain no `.` or `..` components, must not be absolute (no leading `/`, no Windows-style drive letter), and must not contain a null byte.
-2. Symbolic links inside a module are permitted only if their targets, after full resolution, fall inside the module root.
-A symlink whose target escapes the module root makes the module invalid.
+2. Symbolic links are not permitted anywhere in a module tree.
+A module containing a symbolic link is invalid.
 3. The names `module.json`, `module-lock.json`, and `module.sig` are reserved for files at the module root.
 A file with any of these names appearing at any other path within the module tree is a validation error.
+4. A quoted import inside a module must resolve to a file inside the same module root.
+An import such as `import "../shared.wdl"` that escapes the module root makes the module invalid, even if the target file exists on disk.
-4. A module that, when materialized on disk, would produce any path failing these rules is invalid; engines must refuse to load it and surface a clear error identifying the offending entry.
+5. A module that, when materialized on disk, would produce any path failing these rules is invalid; engines must refuse to load it and surface a clear error identifying the offending entry.

 ## Manifest File (`module.json`)